clabat9/ADM-Group27-HW3/README.md

 ## Script and Other files descriptions

 1. __`Hw3_lib.py`__:
-	This script contains all the useful functions to get the proposed analysis deeply commented to have a clear view of the logic behind.
+	This script contains all the useful functions to get the proposed requests, deeply commented to have a clear view of the logic behind.

 2. __`Example_map.html`__:
 	This html files contains a Texas map that higlights the houses searched by the user in an example query.